ajbrookhouse/WSU_PlantBio_ML/Instructions/quickstart.md

 ## Visualize

 Once you have created geometries, we can now show them in a 3D visualization window.
 To do this, click the "Visualize" tab on the top of the program.
+There should only be one button, click it and a new window should pop up.
 The screen should now look like this:

 ![Visualize Window](https://github.com/ajbrookhouse/WSU_PlantBio_ML/blob/main/screenshots/visualizeScreenshot.png)

-- [ ] In the "File to Visualize:" selector, click the "Choose File" button, and select "ExampleData/myFirstPrediction_instance.pcd".
-Ignore the Choose Color button for now
-- [ ] Click the visualize button
-- [ ] This may take a small amount of time, depending on the sample, but before long and an interactive 3D visualization window should pop up displaying the sample.
+- [ ] Click the file tab, in the top left corner of the screen, then click open.
+Select the file of the geometry that you just made in the previous screen.
+It may take a while to open, but after waiting the geometry should appear on the screen.